dedupeio/dedupe/docs/Variable-definition.rst

 declaration of custom.
 LatLong fields are compared using the `Haversine Formula <http://en.wikipedia.org/wiki/Haversine_formula>`__.
 A 'LatLong' type field must consist of tuples of floats corresponding to a latitude and a longitude.
-If data is missing, this should be represented by a tuple of 0s ``(0.0, 0.0)``

 .. code:: python